Residual permutation test for regression coefficient testing: Residual permutation test: methodology and size validity

 The following theorem shows that the proposed p-value is uniformly valid under the null:

 \begin{theorem} Suppose that $(\bs{X},\bs{Z},\bs{Y})$ is generated under model~\eqref{Eq:Model} with $p < n/2$ and that the noise $\bs{\varepsilon}$ satisfies Assumption~\ref{as:exchangeable}.
 Suppose $\{\bs{P}_k: k = 0,\ldots,K\}$ satisfies Assumption~\ref{as:permutation}.
-Under $H_0: b = 0$, $\phi$ defined in~\eqref{eq:pvalest} is a valid p-value, i.e.\ $\pr\left(\pval \leq \alpha\right) \leq \alpha$ for all $\alpha\in[0,1]$. \end{theorem} We remark that as shown in Theorem~\ref{thm:null}, an important advantage of RPT is that the result is finite-population such that it holds for arbitrary size of $n$.
-Moreover, our result assumes a fixed-design matrix and does not require any assumption on $\bX$ for finite-population validity.
+Under $H_0: b = 0$, $\phi$ defined in~\eqref{eq:pvalest} is a valid p-value, i.e.\ $\pr\left(\pval \leq \alpha\right) \leq \alpha$ for all $\alpha\in[0,1]$. \end{theorem} We remark that as shown in Theorem~\ref{thm:null}, an important advantage of RPT is that the result is finite sample in the sense that it holds for arbitrary size of $n$.
+Moreover, our result assumes a fixed-design matrix and does not require any assumption on $\bX$ for finite-sample size validity.
 For example, the rank of $\bX$ even does not necessarily need to be $p$.
 Also, Theorem~\ref{thm:null} shows that RPT has valid size for any choice of function $T(\cdot, \cdot)$ and number of permutations $K$.
 However, in practice, to have good power under the alternative, we typically set $T(x,y) = |\langle x, y\rangle|$ and choose a moderate size of $K = O(1/\alpha)$.